dotnet/roslynator/docs/HowToMigrateAnalyzersToVersion3.md

 roslynator migrate <PATH> --identifier roslynator.analyzers --target-version 3.0 [-d|--dry-run]
 ```

-Argument `<PATH>` can represent directory path, csproj/props file path or ruleset file path.
+Argument `<PATH>` can represent directory path, ruleset file path or EditorConfig file path.
 Current directory will be used if the argument is not specified.

 It is recommended to run analyzers first with `-d|--dry-run` option to see which files will be updated.

 Command will do the following:
-* Add/update package reference to **Roslynator.Formatting.Analyzers** if the csproj/props contains package reference to **Roslynator.Analyzers**
 * Update rules in the ruleset file
 * Update rules in the EditorConfig file